How to care for your Carnivorous Plant

 Your Carnivorous Venosa Red will greatly benefit from added humidity.
 You can add humidity for your pitcher plant by misting them, adding a humidifier nearby, or using a pebble tray.

-Your Carnivorous Venosa Red will grow best in temperatures above 50 degrees.
+Your Carnivorous Venosa Red will grow best in temperatures above 50°F.

 Your Venosa Red does not need any fertilizer, as they gain nutrition from the insects they trap and digest.
 Using fertilizer can actually harm them, as they are not used to living in nutrient-rich soils.

-Your Venosa Red is mildly toxic and may cause digestive issues if ingested.
+Your Venosa Red is mildly toxic to humans and pets if ingested.

 If you do not have many insects in your home and want to give them a little treat, you can feed them a recently dead or live insect such as a fly, roach, or spider once every month.
 Make sure that the insect fits into the pitcher easily.

-Your Venus Flytrap prefers bright indirect light.
-It will tolerate lower light, but growth may slow.
+Your Venus Fly Trap prefers direct or very bright indirect light.
+It will not tolerate low light.

-Your Venus Flytrap will thrive in average room temperatures between 60-80 degrees.
+Your Venus Flytrap will thrive in average room temperatures between 60-80°F.

-Your Venus Fly Trap does not need any fertilizer, as it gains nutrition from the insects it traps and digests.
-Using fertilizer can actually harm it, as it is not used to living in nutrient-rich soils.
+Your Venus Fly Trap does not need any fertilizer.
+Instead, it gains nutrition from the insects it traps and digests.
+Using fertilizer can harm your plant since it did not evolve to live in nutrient-rich soil.

 Nepenthes Pitcher Plant

 Your Nepenthes will greatly benefit from added humidity.
 They can tolerate lower humidity, but will often stop growing new pitchers and you might see some die-off of existing pitchers.
-You can add humidity for your pitcher plant by misting them, adding a humidifier nearby, or adding a tray full of pebbles and water under it.
+You boost the humidity for your pitcher plant by misting them, adding a humidifier nearby, or adding a pebble tray under it.

 Your Nepenthes will thrive in average room temperatures between 60-80 degrees.